 OpenShell locks static controls at sandbox creation and requires destroying and recreating the sandbox to change them.

-You can update dynamic controls on a running sandbox with openshell policy set.
+You can update dynamic controls on a running sandbox with openshell policy update or openshell policy set.

 The CONNECT proxy and OPA policy engine enforce all network controls at the gateway level.